bhavdeep33/My-ludo-project/README.md

 ## Python concepts covered:

-Apart from gaming it covers almost all core python concepts which is helpful in understanding the practical implementation of each concepts.
+Apart from gaming it covers almost all core python concepts which is helpful for understanding the practical implementation of each concepts.
 Below are the major concepts which are covered in this project:
  - Project structure
  - Basic concepts like control statements, loops,functions and lists etc.
  - Reading files and working with ini files